 Prabhupada himself exemplified this compassion.
 I once asked Prabhupada’s servant why the grass in front of Prabhupada’s house was growing tall when all the neighbors had neatly trimmed lawns.
 His answer: “Prabhupada said ‘You have given the animals a home.
 Do not take it away.’”

-The Sun Cares About the Little Guy Too
+Does the Sun Care About the Little Guy?

 Still don’t believe me?
 The sun is an example you can see every day, an example of greatness combined with care for the little guy: